How to boost your immune health naturally

 Prevention is better than cure.
 And that’s certainly true when it comes to fending off colds and flu.
 Here’s some natural ways to keep your immune system turbo-charged.

-No one wants to be ill, but colds, flu and more serious diseases are more likely when our bodies are running on empty and our immunity is suppressed.
-There are plenty of easy, natural ways to make sure you stay in tip top condition though.
+No one wants to be ill, but catching colds, flu and more serious diseases are more likely when our bodies are running on empty and our immunity is suppressed.
+Lumity’s Morning and Night softgels boost immunity, and there are plenty of easy, natural ways to make sure you stay in tip top condition too.

 How berries help to boost immunity

 Berries are among the healthiest foods you can eat.
 They are packed with flavanols, which are highly effective antioxidants.
 And berries boost our immune system as they have so much vitamin C in them.
 This water soluble vitamin, which means we need to keep topping it up, features in Lumity’s supplements as it protects cells against oxidative stress and helps to maintain the healthy functioning of the immune system.

 Why a good night’s sleep is crucial for great immune health

 Did you get told as a child ‘you’ll feel better after a good night’s sleep’?